benshimonz/V1/README.md

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Agg-L3.png)

 - L3 appears below a relationship.
 The relationship may be wrapped by an 'L' or an 'O'
-- L3 may not appear directly before a quantifier
-- _per {et, et, ...}_ - a set, _S1_, of blue/logical/red entities
+- _per {et, et, ...}_ - a set, _S1_, of entity tags of blue/logical/red entities
-- Right of the relationship : an entity (yellow/aggregated/blue/logical/red)
+- Right of the relationship : an entity (yellow/aggregated/blue/logical/red).
+L3 may not appear directly before a quantifier
 - _aggop_ is a _min/max/avg/sum_ aggregation of an ordinal property, or a _distinct_ aggregation of any property
 - _relprop_ is a property of the relationship